trufflesuite/ganache-ui/README.md

 Note from the author: I found managing these assets manually -- especially the appx assets -- was a pain.
 If possible, try not to edit the assets themselves and use one of the generators above.

+### Flavored Development

+"Extras" aren't stored here in this repository fordue to file size issues, licensing issues, or both.

+Non-ethereum "flavored" Ganache extras are uploaded to releases here: https://github.com/trufflesuite/ganache-flavors/releases

+When "extras" change they should be uploaded to a new release, and a corresonding Ganache release that targets the new ganache-flavors release (see `common/extras/index.js` for what you'dd need to update)

+#### Corda

+Corda requires 4 "extras" that get downloaded at runtime.

+`braid-server.jar` is used to communicate to corda nodes via JSON RPC over HTTP.
+This file is built from https://gitlab.com/bluebank/braid/tree/master/braid-server.
+To build: run `mvn clean install` in the root of the project.

+`corda-tools-network-bootstrapper-4.1.jar` is used to create corda networks from configuration (`_node.conf`) files.
+It contains an embedded `corda.jar` and the logic required to create a network.
+To update or download the latest corda-tools-network-bootstrapper go to https://software.r3.com/artifactory/corda-releases/net/corda/ and download the version you want.
+You'll need to update the file name in `src/common/extras/index.js` if the version changes.

+Corda and braid require Java's *JRE* `1.8`, aka `8`.
+We "release" 4 versions of JRE 1.8: Linux x64, Mac x64, Windows x32, and Windows x64.
+The Java releases are downloaded from https://adoptopenjdk.net/archive.html -- we use "OpenJDK 8 (LTS)" with "HotSpot".
+To redistribute these files you will need to unpack/unzip them, then zip them up again (make sure you are on Linux for the Linux release, as it needs its file permissions properly embedded within the zip).
+It is very important that you **ensure that all files are stored at the root of the zip**.
+You'll also want to rename the zip files in the following format: `OpenJDK8U-jre_{arch}_{os-name}_hotspot_{version}.zip`.
+You'll need to update the `version` in `src/common/extras/index.js` if it changes.

+Corda requires PostgreSQL 9.6.
+We "release" 4 versions of PostgreSQL 9.6: Linux x64, Mac x64, Windows x32, and Windows x64.
+These are downloaded from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.To redistribute these files you will need to unpack/unzip them, then zip them up again (make sure you are on Linux for the Linux release, as it needs its file permissions properly embedded within the zip).
+It is very important that you **ensure that all files are stored at the root of the zip**.
+You'll also want to rename the zip files in the following format: `postgresql-{version}-2-{os-name}-{arch}-binaries.zip`.
+You'll need to update the `version` in `src/common/extras/index.js` if it changes.

 ### By Truffle

 Ganache is part of the Truffle suite of tools.
 [Find out more!](https://trufflesuite.com)